Harrison-felstead/Finance_dashboard/README.md

 __________________________Project goals_______________________________

-1. Refining "Details" aspect of the data:
+1. Refining "Details" aspect of the data:                                         DONE
 // This is all the types of transactions and will need to be sorted and cleaned prior to entry within the uniform dataset //

 1.1: Visa Debit, Remove the first 30 char within the string                       DONE